-In San Diego, once we receive an accepted offer, the buyer will have a certain amount of days to do their home inspections.
+In San Diego, once we have an accepted offer, the buyer will have several days to do their home inspections.
 This will typically be 10-17 days.
 It all depends on how competitive the market is.
-Right now, at this current time, it is very competitive.
 We then negotiate repairs, and while this is going on, we are all waiting on the buyers’ loan approval.
 This typically takes place within the first 17-21 days.
 At this point, the buyers must remove all contingencies.
 That is when the listing agent will put the “In Escrow” or “Sale Pending” sign up.
-Now the buyers’ are committed and moving forward with the purchase of this home.
+Now, the buyers’ are committed and moving forward with the purchase of this home.
 The chances of them canceling are extremely slim.
 Although things do happen in life, at this point, if the buyer cancels, their deposit would be at risk.

 A Home In Escrow May Still Be Available for Sale

-As a buyer in San Diego’s Hot Sellers Market, thinking out of the box will help you find a home you would normally not know about.
-You can still put an offer on one of these homes.
-This is especially the case if the home just went pending or in escrow.
-If you really love that house, have your Realtor contact the listing agent to find out the details and see if they will accept backup offers.
-If so, be the first one in.
-There may be times when the current buyer gets cold feet or may have a hard time getting a loan.
-If you have a backup offer in place and the current buyer cancels, you will be able to go under contract without competing with other buyers.
+As a buyer in San Diego’s competitive seller market, thinking outside the box can help you find homes that might not be on your radar.
+You would still submit an offer on a house even if it has just gone pending and is in escrow.
+If you genuinely love a property, have your Realtor contact the listing agent to gather details and see if backup offers are being accepted.
+If they are, be the first in line.
+There are times when the current buyer gets cold feet or struggles to secure financing.
+If you have a backup offer in place and the original buyer cancels, you can go under contract without competing with other buyers.

 Search For Your Home